zesty-co/terraform-kompass-compute/README.md

 The simplest way to install involves creating a Terraform configuration with the following components:

-1. A provider section that help with the following things:
+1. A provider section that helps with the following things:
    1. AWS provider - Get cluster information.
    2. Helm provider - Deploy the Kompass Compute Helm chart.
-2. Invocation of the kompass-compute module that install all required AWS resources.
+2. Invocation of the kompass-compute module that installs all required AWS resources.
 3. Invocation of the helm_release resource to deploy the Kompass Compute Helm chart.
     - The output of the kompass-compute module includes a values.yaml that gives the kompass-compute helm chart knowledge about the location of the deployed cloud resources.\
     The configuration below performs the plumbing.

-Below is a sample configuration for configuring the necasarry providers, that help perform the later steps.
+Below is a sample configuration for the necessary providers that help perform the later steps.

 If your setup is different, you will need to adjust the configuration accordingly.